COLIBRE: calibrating subgrid feedback in cosmological simulations that include a cold gas phase: Simulations

 The stellar feedback model includes three early stellar feedback processes from massive stars: stellar winds, direct radiation pressure, and H~\textsc{ii} regions.
 To determine the energies, momenta, and ionizing flux injected into the surrounding gas by these feedback processes, we use the Binary Population and Spectral Synthesis (\textsc{bpass}) tables \citep{BPASS2017,BPASS2018} version 2.2.1.
-These early feedback processes are not calibrated in this work; their numerical implementation and effects will be presented in Ben\'itez-Llambay et al. (in preparation).
+These early feedback processes are not calibrated in this work; their numerical implementation and effects are presented in \citet{2025arXiv250925309B}.